Guide To Diocletian's Palace: a "Living Museum" in Split Croatia

 Diocletian began building his city-sized masterpiece in 300 A.D.
 No expense was spared.

-It took approximately 10 years to complete.
-The palace was made of lustrous white limestone from the island of Brač.
+The palace took approximately 10 years to complete.
+It was made of lustrous white limestone from the island of Brač.
 The whole complex occupied 30,000 meters.

 The palace was meant to be Diocletian's seaside retirement home.
 Half the palace was intended for his personal use, the other half housed a military garrison.
 As a result, the structure is quite fortress-like with its four massive walls and heavily fortified gates.